open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

    allows downstream services to bear the cost of conversion into cumulative timeseries, or to forego the cost and calculate rates directly.

-OpenTelemetry Metrics data points are designed so that these transformations can be applied automatically to points of the same type, subject to conditions outlined below.
-Every OTLP data point has an intrinsic [decomposable aggregate function](https://en.wikipedia.org/wiki/Aggregate_function#Decomposable_aggregate_functions) making it semantically well-defined to merge data points across both temporal and spatial dimensions.
+OpenTelemetry Metrics data streams are designed so that these transformations can be applied automatically to streams of the same type, subject to conditions outlined below.
+Every OTLP data stream has an intrinsic [decomposable aggregate function](https://en.wikipedia.org/wiki/Aggregate_function#Decomposable_aggregate_functions) making it semantically well-defined to merge data points across both temporal and spatial dimensions.
 Every OTLP data point also has two meaningful timestamps